 How to Obtain Currently Not Collectible Status

-To qualify for currently not collectible statutes, we must generally establish:
+To qualify for currently not collectible status, we must generally establish that:

-- That the taxpayer’s monthly income does not exceed his or her allowable expenses, so that there are no excess funds each month for the IRS to garnish;
+- The taxpayer’s monthly income does not exceed his or her allowable expenses, and that there are no excess funds each month for the IRS to garnish

-- That the taxpayer does not have any assets or property worth levying; and
+- The taxpayer does not have any assets or property worth levying

 When to Seek CNC Status

-Currently not collectible statutes is often the best approach in cases where an installment agreement or offer in compromise is not appropriate, and the statute of limitations for collecting the tax is about to expire.
+Obtaining currently not collectible status is often the best approach in cases where an installment agreement or offer in compromise is not appropriate, and the statute of limitations for collecting the tax debt is about to expire.

 If you have been assessed substantial taxes that you cannot afford to pay, call the Business Law Group today, at (719) 355-8840, and let one of our experienced tax attorneys evaluate whether you are eligible for currently not collectible status.